 Shelia Bryant is an attorney and activist in the area of Criminal Justice Reform.
 Growing up in rural Mississippi and in the ghettos of Los Angeles, she overcame poverty and racism to become one of a handful of African American women to achieve the rank of Colonel( O-6) in the United States Marine Corps Reserve.

 As an attorney, Ms. Bryant practiced in civil, criminal and family law in Oceanside, CA before accepting a civil service position for the U.S. Navy and relocating to Upper Marlboro Maryland.
 Her most recent civil service assignment was Inspector General for Naval Forces Europe and Africa while stationed in Naples, Italy.

-Ms. Bryant graduated from Jackson State University in 1977 at the age of 19 with a BS in Communications.
-She worked as a radio announcer on WJSU ad later at WKXI In Jackson MS. Shelia was Commissioned through Officer Candidate School in the Marine Corps in 1982 and held assignments as the Director of the Information Systems Center at the Communications/Electronics School at the Marine Corps Air-Ground Combat Center in Twentynine Palms, CA; as Officer in Charge of the Tactical Assistance Team for 4th Fleet Service Support Center in Okinawa, Japan and as Test Director at the Marine Corps Tactical Systems Support Activity in Oceanside, CA. She accepted a reserve commission in order to raise a family in 1990.
-She married Fedelis Tucker (now deceased) who migrated to the United States from Liberia, West Africa.
-Together they formed Legal Express Attorney Service and had two children, Ciatta Tucker who works in the Pentagon as an active duty Sailor and Fedelis Kromah Tucker, who is currently attending college and participating in ROTC at the University of Maryland.
+Ms. Bryant is a proud graduate of Jackson State University with a BS in Mass Communications and was commissioned through Marine Corps Officer Candidate School in 1982.
+She held assignments as the Director of the Information Systems Center at the Communications/Electronics School at the Marine Corps Air-Ground Combat Center in Twentynine Palms, CA; as Officer in Charge of the Tactical Assistance Team for 4th Fleet Service Support Center in Okinawa, Japan and as Test Director at the Marine Corps Tactical Systems Support Activity in Oceanside, CA. She accepted a reserve commission in order to raise a family in 1990 and remained active in the Reserves until her retirement in 2012.